imsweb/naaccr-xml/README.md

 ## Dealing with dictionaries

-The project contains two dictionaries for each supported NAACCR versions: the main dictionary and the default user defined dictionary; here are the ones for NAACCR 16:
+The project contains two dictionaries for each supported NAACCR version: the main dictionary and the default user defined dictionary.
+Combined, they defined all the data items that are supported for the corresponding NAACCR version.
+Here are the dictionaries for NAACCR version 16:
 * [naaccr-dictionary-160.xml](https://github.com/imsweb/naaccr-xml/blob/master/src/main/resources/naaccr-dictionary-160.xml)
 * [user-defined-naaccr-dictionary-160.xml](https://github.com/imsweb/naaccr-xml/blob/master/src/main/resources/user-defined-naaccr-dictionary-160.xml)

 In addition, the project also contains a utility class ([NaaccrXmlDictionaryUtils](https://github.com/imsweb/naaccr-xml/blob/master/src/main/java/com/imsweb/naaccrxml/NaaccrXmlDictionaryUtils.java)) to read, write and validate a given dictionary file.
-Note that there is no syntax differences between a base dictionary and a user-defined one.
+Note that there is no syntax differences between a base dictionary and a user-defined one, but they do use a different validation logic.

 That utility class also contains a method to create a NAACCR ID (used for the "naaccrId" attribute) from a given item name using the following rules: